omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

    Browsing a subset of result items selected using a filter expression

-Individual fields of composite results (eg. the `:mean` and `:count` fields of statistics, histograms or vectors) can also be included as scalars by enabling the :guilabel:`Show Statistics/Vector Fields as Scalars` option.
+Individual fields of composite results (e.g. the `:mean` and `:count` fields of statistics, histograms, or vectors) can also be included as scalars by enabling the :guilabel:`Show Statistics/Vector Fields as Scalars` option.

 Filtering